gabo0802/UF-OneClick/Sprint4.md

 <br>

 <code> GetALlPricesInRange() gin.HandlerFunc </code>
-<br> <b>Works with POST request.
-Returns an array of objects that correspondtotal cost of subscriptions between two months and year combinations
+<br> <b>Works with POST request only.</b> Returns JSON object that contains an array of objects that correspond to the total cost of subscriptions between two months and year combinations
 <br>
 <br>